CupOfTea696/Counter/README.md

 ### Simple indexed looping.
 <!-- header end -->

-Easily loop over any Traversable or array while keeping track of the index.
+Easily loop over any Traversable or Array while keeping track of the index.
 It will also accept any other variable types, and cast those to an array.

-With Counter you can both keep track of the current index and iteration, regardless of which keys are being used.
-In addition to that, Counter also provides a stack of useful methods to check if the current iteration matches and requirements, for example `Counter::first()` and `Counter::even()`.
+With Counter you can both keep track of the current index and iteration while traversing any variable, regardless of which keys are being used.
+In addition to that, Counter also provides a stack of useful methods to check if the current iteration matches set requirements, for example `Counter::first()` and `Counter::even()`.

  - [Documentation](http://counter.cupoftea.io/docs/)
  - [API Reference](http://counter.cupoftea.io/docs/api/)